Professional headstone cleaning service in Utah cemetery

 Winter in the valleys means inversion.
 The dirty air gets trapped down low for weeks.
 That smog settles on the gravestones.

 This isn't normal dust.
 It is greasy grime from the city air.
 Rain won't clean it.
 It just spreads the black sludge around and makes it look worse.
 Over the years, a gray stone turns nearly black.
-Our headstone cleaning services near me use a degreaser.
+Our professional headstone cleaning services use a degreaser.
 We lift that oily layer out of the stone pores.
 We rinse it off, and the natural color comes back.

 Desert Temperature Shock